-In 2021, NBCUniversal announced plans to launch the NBCU Audience Insights Hub, built on a cross-cloud data clean room environment powered by Snowflake that will unlock data interoperability between NBCUniversal and enable NBCUniversal to feed its first-party audience data, which advertising partners will then be able to safely and securely join with their own respective data sets, without moving, copying, or exposing any underlying personally identifiable information (PII).
+In 2021, NBCUniversal announced plans to launch the NBCU Audience Insights Hub, built on a cross-cloud data clean room environment powered by Snowflake that will unlock data interoperability between NBCUniversal and its advertising ecosystem partners.
+The new solution will enable NBCUniversal to feed its first-party audience data, which advertising partners will then be able to safely and securely join with their own respective data sets, without moving, copying, or exposing any underlying personally identifiable information (PII).

-partners govern what data is housed in the clean room, how data can be joined, what types of analyses each party can perform on the data, and what data, if any, can leave the clean room.
+Snowflake's framework will let NBCUniversal and its partners govern what data is housed in the clean room, how data can be joined, what types of analyses each party can perform on the data, and what data, if any, can leave the clean room.
 The approach is distinct from other privacy sandboxes in that it lets the participants design the level of protection and transparency that is appropriate for building audiences, activating campaigns, or measurement.